-- 1 Bonnie stole an apple or some of the pears. - 2 Vernon believes that Bonnie stole some of the pears. - 3 Clyde knows that Bonnie stole some of the pears. - 4 At least two of the boys danced with some of the girls.
+- Vernon believes that Bonnie stole some of the pears. - Clyde knows that Bonnie stole some of the pears. - At least two of the boys danced with some of the girls.

 Marked:

 - Around here, we don't LIKE coffee, we LOVE it. - Drinking WARM coffee is better than drinking HOT coffee. - If it's WARM, we'll lie out in the sun.
 But if it's VERY warm, we'll go inside and sit in front of the air-conditioner.